 - Direct costs – specific line items in a budget, such as salaries, fringe benefits, equipment and travel.

+Please note that investigators must obtain approval from their department and college before committing the university to any cost sharing.
+This must be secured before a proposal is submitted.
 Cost sharing has a significant financial impact on the university.
 The final decision on cost-sharing is made by the vice president for research.
 All requests for cost-sharing should be routed through department chairs, college deans and the VP for research.
 A decision to cost share should therefore be carefully weighed.
 Commitments should be held to a minimum.
 The university's position is to provide cost sharing only when required by agency guidelines or delineated in specific program announcements or are necessary due to the competitive nature of the proposal.
 In some cases, voluntary committed cost share is prohibited by the sponsoring agency, such as the National Science Foundation, which will only accept cost share in a select number of programs.

 Data Management Plans